 The oboe returns to the fore in the Menuet, a French dance distinguished by its stately, three-beat pulse.
 Ravel dedicated this section to the memory of Jean Dreyfus, whose stepmother, Fernand Dreyfus, was one of Ravel’s closest confidantes during the war.

-In the summer of 1809, Napoleon’s army occupied Vienna for the second time in four years.
-Beethoven, unlike most of his friends and patrons, remained in the city, and he passed the miserable season with little contact with the outside world.
-He spent some of that time finishing the Fifth Piano Concerto, his final and most substantial work in the genre.
-It would be the only concerto he did not perform himself, given the deteriorated state of his hearing by the time of the 1811 premiere.
-Beethoven’s early symphonies and concertos built upon the classical traditions of Haydn and Mozart.
-The work with which Beethoven eclipsed all symphonic precedents (at least in terms of sheer size) was the Symphony No. 3 in E flat, from 1803, nicknamed “Eroica” (Italian for “heroic”).
-The Piano Concerto No. 5, also in the key of E flat, is in many ways a sibling to the “Eroica” Symphony; in the case of the concerto, Beethoven had no part in the nickname—“Emperor” came later from an English publisher—but both works share a monumental posture and triumphant spirit.
+The Piano Concerto No. 5 is in many ways a sibling to the earlier “Eroica” Symphony, also in the key of E-flat.
+In the case of the concerto, Beethoven had no part in the nickname—“Emperor” came later from an English publisher—but both works share a monumental posture and a triumphant spirit.
 Beethoven dedicated the concerto to the Archduke Rudolph, the youngest brother of the Austrian emperor Franz.
-More than just a patron, Rudolph was a piano student of Beethoven’s, and the two maintained a warm friendship until the composer’s death.
+More than just a patron, Rudolph was a piano student of Beethoven’s and the two maintained a warm friendship until the composer’s death.

-The “Emperor” Concerto begins at a climax: the orchestra proclaims the home key with a single chord, and the piano leaps in with a virtuosic cadenza.
-The ensemble holds back its traditional exposition of the thematic arguments until the pianist completes three of these fanciful solo flights, the last connecting directly to the start of the movement’s primary theme.
+The “Emperor” Concerto begins at a climax: the orchestra proclaims the home key with a single chord and the piano leaps in with a virtuosic cadenza.
+The ensemble holds back its traditional exposition until the pianist completes three of these fanciful solo flights, the last connecting directly to the start of the movement’s primary theme.
 It is a remarkable structure for a concerto, with an assurance of victory, as it were, before the battle lines have been drawn.
-Even once the piano returns, the movement continues in a symphonic demeanor, forgoing a stand-alone cadenza in favor of solo escapades that integrate deftly into the forward progress of the form.
+Even once the piano returns, the movement continues in a symphonic demeanor, forgoing a standalone cadenza in favor of solo escapades that integrate deftly into the forward progress of the form.

 About This Program